Consumer and industry interest in biometric payment cards is building.

-The pandemic transformed consumer behaviour and has driven demand for touch-free payment methods (made clear by the significant increases in contactless payment adoption).
-The growing popularity of mobile payment solutions also means consumers are increasingly familiar and comfortable with biometrics for payments.
-And thanks to the recent advances made in biometric on card solution designs, production prices are dropping.
+The pandemic transformed consumer behaviour and drove demand for touch-free payment methods, with the growing popularity of mobile payment solutions meaning consumers are more familiar and comfortable with biometrics for payments.
+Issuers are also exploring how biometric payment cards can help them to differentiate, while recent advances to biometric on card solution designs are leading to production efficiencies.

-As scale builds, there is growing industry consensus around the benefits that could be realised by promoting increased consistency and alignment across the testing requirements for biometric payment cards.
+Amid these developments, there is growing industry consensus around the benefits that could be realised by promoting increased consistency and alignment across the requirements and testing processes for biometric payment cards.

-In this EMV® Insights post, Jianhua Ni, Chair of the EMVCo CDCVM Task Force, explores how EMVCo’s new ‘Biometric on Card’ initiative is responding to this industry demand, and can further support seamless and secure payments globally.
+In this EMV® Insights post, Jianhua Ni, Chair of the EMVCo Consumer Device Cardholder Verification Methods (CDCVM) Task Force, explores how EMVCo’s ‘Biometric on Card’ initiative is responding to this industry demand, and can further support seamless and secure payments globally.

 What is a biometric payment card and how does it work?

 Biometric payment cards include a sensor that captures the cardholder’s fingerprint as the card is inserted or tapped during the payment transaction.
-The fingerprint is then matched with a reference value that is stored within the secure EMV chip.
+The fingerprint is then matched with a reference value.
 If it’s a match, the cardholder is authenticated.

 What are the current challenges associated with biometric payment cards?

-Using biometric cards for in-store contactless payments presents unique considerations for performance and power consumption in order to successfully balance security with convenience.
+Using biometric cards for in-store payments presents unique performance and security considerations to successfully balance trust and convenience.

 Why is EMVCo best-placed to develop requirements and testing for biometric payment cards?